 Other arguments against sustainable finance

-Argument 1: Investment managers have a fiduciary duty to those whose money they are managing.
-ESG criteria can therefore only be incorporated insofar they don’t detract from an investment manager’s focus on maximising profits for the shareholder.
+Investment managers have a fiduciary duty to those whose money they are managing.
+ESG criteria can, therefore, only be incorporated insofar as they don’t detract from an investment manager’s focus on maximising profits for the shareholder.

-Our Thoughts: Fiduciary duty doesn’t mean sole focus on maximising shareholder profits (though it has been the focus traditionally).
+Our Thoughts: Fiduciary duty doesn’t mean solely focusing on maximising shareholder profits (though it has traditionally been the focus).
 By definition, fiduciary duty obligates one party (the investment manager) to act solely in the interest of the other (the investor).
 Therefore, if the investor’s interest is to invest ethically and sustainably (with a focus on a triple bottom line), under their fiduciary duty, an investment manager would have to incorporate ESG criteria.

-Argument 2: Divesting from high-risk companies doesn’t introduce any new capital and thus doesn’t really make a difference.
-Stocks are traded on exchanges and those divested shares are just held by someone else.
+Divesting from high-risk companies doesn’t introduce new capital and thus doesn’t make a difference.
+Stocks are traded on exchanges, and divested shares are held by someone else.

 Our Thoughts: Granted, divesting bad apple stocks from a portfolio doesn’t wipe the company off the face of the earth.
 Someone else will continue to hold that stock.
-But, imagine that company is an energy company reliant on fossil fuels (with no intention to adapt to a low carbon economy).
-Now imagine a carbon tax was introduced, and the energy sector would move to renewables.
+But imagine that the company is an energy company reliant on fossil fuels (with no intention to adapt to a low-carbon economy).
+Imagine introducing a carbon tax, and the energy sector would move to renewables.
 Do you think consumers will continue to buy their electricity from that provider?
 Do you think the company will remain competitive?

-By divesting the bad apple stocks from your portfolio, you remove the risk.
+You remove the risk by divesting the bad apple stocks from your portfolio.
 If someone else is happy to hold that risk, it’s their decision.
 Divesting won’t have an immediate impact, but as markets change (through consumer pressures, legislative changes, etc), companies that don’t adapt will be losing (and so will their investors).

 It is also correct that divesting in itself doesn’t introduce new capital.
-The majority of retail investors don’t have the kind of cash sitting around that lends itself to impact investing.
+Most retail investors don’t have the kind of cash that lends itself to impact investing.
 And they don’t have the risk appetite that comes with more illiquid investments either.
-However, as Private Equity funds and Venture Capital firms help new businesses reach scale, these companies will eventually make their appearance on the stock market.
-And divested capital can then be reinvested to continue to support these companies.
+However, as Private Equity funds and Venture Capital firms help new businesses reach scale, these companies will eventually appear on the stock market.
+And divested capital can then be reinvested to continue supporting these companies.

-Argument 3: Relying on companies and investment managers to do the right thing by people and planet is like asking sharks to tame their appetite in a feeding frenzy.
-Real change can only be achieved through mandatory and systemic changes to the rules of competition.
-That is, by pricing in externalities through introduction of a carbon tax.
-And making those mandatory and systemic changes is the role of elected governments, not investment managers.
+Relying on companies and investment managers to do the right thing for people and the planet is like asking sharks to tame their appetites in a feeding frenzy.
+Real change can only be achieved through mandatory and systemic changes to the rules of competition, such as pricing in externalities through the introduction of a carbon tax.
+Making those mandatory and systemic changes is the role of elected governments, not investment managers.

-Our Thoughts: Totally agree that we need (significant and immediate) system change.
-Not only do bad apple companies produce negative externalities people and the planet are paying for, they often exploit legislative loopholes to exacerbate those negative externalities or are subsidised to make their products cheaper compared to more sustainable alternatives.
+Our Thoughts: Agree that we need (significant and immediate) system change.
+Not only do bad apple companies produce negative externalities people and the planet are paying for, but they often exploit legislative loopholes to exacerbate those negative externalities or are subsidised to make their products cheaper than more sustainable alternatives.

 It’s not a choice between one OR the other.
 We need to take action on ALL fronts.